MrWillCom/awesome/README.md

 *   [WebKit/WebKit](https://github.com/WebKit/WebKit) - Home of the WebKit project, the browser engine used by Safari, Mail, App Store and many other applications on macOS, iOS and Linux.

 *   [tailwindlabs/heroicons](https://github.com/tailwindlabs/heroicons) - A set of free MIT-licensed high-quality SVG icons for UI development.

-*   [iptv-org/iptv](https://github.com/iptv-org/iptv) - Collection of publicly available IPTV channels from all over the world

 *   [Stuk/jszip](https://github.com/Stuk/jszip) - Create, read and edit .zip files with Javascript